efratpaty/CurrencyConversion/README.md

 # CurrencyConversion

-The app recieves a file with currencies to convert and prints the conversion.
+A console app that recieves a path to a file with currencies to convert, as cmd line argument, and prints the conversion.
 The conversion is based on the UN conversion rate, the rates are updated at midnight.